Growing Sub-Tropical Fruit in Canada!

 The Garden strives to close its nutrient loop by using an automated Anaerobic Digester to process kitchen and greenhouse waste into biogas and fertilizer.
-Methane is used to cook and for wintertime CO2 enhancement in the greenhouse.
+The biogas (methane) is used for cooking and for processing essential oil and hydrosols from greenhouse fruit.
+In winter, the biogas provides CO2 enhancement in the greenhouse.
 The digestate is used as a soil amendment and in experiments with digeponic (Nutrient Film Technique) production of vegetables.

 Sustainable Energy Systems

 The greenhouse (6,000 square feet) is heated hydronically with a high efficiency wood gasifier furnace.
 The system is designed to maintain 4C in the coldest weather using forced air.
 Two insulated rainwater tanks (15,000 gallons) store heat and increase the efficiency of the furnace.
 Extensive biomass, in the form of hyperadobe walls, moderates the temperature and humidity.
 Energy curtains are used to assist in minimizing firewood use.
-Solar PV provides backup energy and a Solar Evacuated Tube system is being installed for the heat sink tanks.
+Solar PV provides backup energy and Solar Evacuated Tubes help in heating the water tanks.

 Preserving & Processing